Slaughtneil win ninth consecutive title

 Derry Senior Hurling Championship final: Slaughtneil win ninth consecutive title

-Last updated on .From the section Northern Ireland
+Last updated on .From the section Gaelic Games

 Slaughtneil won the Derry Senior Hurling Championship for the ninth consecutive year with a five-point victory over Kevin Lynch HC.